-The values and principles of human rights start to direct the thoughts and actions of the school community.
+The values and principles of human rights start to direct the thoughts and actions write my essay of the school community.

 With human rights as an instinctive frame of reference, inclusion, tolerance, and respect for diversity enter into school life, leaving little room for bullying and discrimination.

 That's how our human connection deepens, widens and gets cemented.
 We begin to relate to each other not as rich or poor, dark or fair, passed or failed, but as human beings made equal by the rights we share.
 Knowing this, makes us act... speak out and stand up for our rights and respect the rights of others.

 the ten global principles of human rights